eugenebaraka/Predict-Suicidal-Ideation-on-Reddit/checklist.md

    - Naïve Bayse
    - Work my way up to neural networks (can use an already built CNN)

+### Steps
 Train a model for data that's available
 Paper published in the Nature journal
 Classify whether a text is self-harm or not
 How companies' like FB and twitter solve that problem (self-harm)

-Make cool: train a model on available data, and scrape your own data and try to predict them...
+Novelty: train a model on available data, and scrape your own data and try to predict them...

+## Unsupervised ML or Semi-supervised

+1. Semantic similarity measures; clustering
+   - Is this possible for tweets?
+This would be a very feasible and easy way to categorize data (ex.
+Risk vs. No Risk)
+   - May be manually label suicidal and non-suicidal for Risk category?
+This would save a lot of time
+   - Then use NLP to predict suicidal ideation/thoughts